markd2/MarkDnD/KidsOnBikes/session-3-notes.md

   - point that jummy didn't run off, chased two men in black suits, said catch it."

-grace - i bet jimmy killed his dad.  why would the fbi be chasing hes a searial killer
+ograce - i bet jimmy killed his dad.  why would the fbi be chasing hes a searial killer

 loommis - he didn't crate the situation.  he'd be a scary serial killer, he could kill a dad, or a teacher, so the fbi has to put a stop to it.